open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 The standard OpenTelemetry SDK MUST implement both simple and batch processors, as described below.
-The standard OpenTelemetry SDK SHOULD implement a fan-out processor, as described below.
+The standard OpenTelemetry SDK SHOULD implement an isolated processor, as described below.
 Other common processing scenarios SHOULD be first considered for implementation out-of-process